Bryant owners face Seattle's roughly 0.99 percent effective rate. King County valuations regularly miss Bryant factors worth contesting in 2026.

 If you are in the northern half of Bryant, pull comps from the same northern blocks rather than letting U-Village-adjacent sales drag the comp set up.
 The southern-half premium is real but it does not propagate evenly across the neighborhood.

 Bryant comps to Ravenna (west), Wedgwood (north), and the eastern edge of the U District for southern-tier homes.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Bryant appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Bryant appeal actually look like?